Bryn Mawr station (CTA): Red & Purple Modernization Project

 As part of this project, the Bryn Mawr station was rebuilt with a wider platform and new signage, lights, security cameras, and elevators.
 Reconstruction began in May 2021 and was completed in July 2025.
 During Stage A of the reconstruction, the northbound tracks were closed, with northbound trains using the southbound side of the original platform and southbound Red Line trains stopping at a temporary side platform on the original Purple line express track.
-Unlike a similar renovation at the same time at Argyle, where both platforms used a common temporary entrance, northbound trains used the original entrance while southbound trains used temporary entrance half a block north, not connected to each other inside the paid area.
+Unlike a similar renovation at the same time at Argyle, where both platforms used a common temporary entrance, northbound trains used the original entrance while southbound trains used a temporary entrance half a block north, not connected to each other inside the paid area.
 During Stage B (2023–25), the two western tracks were out of service, with the new eastern tracks carrying all trains, with a side platform located between each set of tracks just south of the original and permanent new platform.
 Only southbound trains stopped at Bryn Mawr since there is no space to build a temporary northbound platform.
 When Stage B finished on July 20, 2025, the station returned to its original track configuration.